 Pretty Soon After a First Date

 Nothing specifically needs to be said right after a first date other than pleasantries.
-There is something very kind about making your feelings pretty clear in the days or week following a first date.
-Especially if the hookup was unexpected for at least one of you, it is kind to specify if you are feeling strongly inclined toward being just friends, keeping it casual, or future dating.
+There is something kind about making your feelings pretty clear in the days or week following a first date.
+Especially if the hookup was unexpected for at least one of you, it is good to specify if you are feeling strongly inclined toward being just friends, keeping it casual, or future dating.

 This is not the time to declare your love or even express long-term intentions.
-If you want to avoid hurt feelings, it is better to break things off early, if you know you aren’t interested at all.
+If you want to avoid hurt feelings, it is better to break things off early if you know you aren’t interested at all.
 For anything less clear than that, this can be a good time to avoid relationship conversations and just see how your time together progresses.

 After Two to Three Months

 If you consistently see each other or communicate frequently for two or three months, you are into the territory where it is completely reasonable to ask the question: “Are we exclusive?”
 Some people ask this question much sooner, some just don’t mind one way or another.
 For clarity’s sake, after a few months in can be a good time to make sure there is a mutual understanding regarding being exclusive.
 If your relationship began casually and you are both seeing a future together, this is a good time to decide to become exclusive.

 Within a Year

 After a year together, it is helpful to have a strong idea about the trajectory of your relationship.
 This is different for every couple, but after being together for a year, there is a good chance that one or both of you may want a new job, to live in a new location, or to move in together.
 A year of dating makes it pretty clear that something is going on, and if you have specific expectations about how soon you would consider engagement, marriage, or just long-term cohabitation, you probably should voice them now.